 The visible rows are now successfully copied.

-Read More: How to Copy and Paste in Excel Without Hidden Rows
+Read More: How to Copy Rows in Excel with Filter

 4. Use Excel Quick Access Toolbar to Copy Rows without Hidden Rows